WolfOWI/WolfOWI/README.md

 [![CHEAPR](cheapr_banner.png)](https://github.com/WolfOWI/cheapr)

-<p style="font-size: 1.1em; line-height: 1.6;">CHEAPR is a FERN-stack web application aimed at helping users shop smarter by comparing prices of 4 x South African grocery store products.
-It provides a platform for users to find the best deals, save money, and plan their shopping efficiently.</p>
+CHEAPR is a FERN-stack web application aimed at helping users shop smarter by comparing prices of 4 x South African grocery store products.
+It provides a platform for users to find the best deals, save money, and plan their shopping efficiently.

 **Technologies Used:** Firebase, Express JS, React, Node JS, React Router, Axios, Tailwind CSS, React Bootstrap